Complete guide to audio visual cables

 Applications of audio and video cables

 In addition to being common in domestic setups, these cables are ubiquitous across a wide range of industries.
-Here are just a few examples of the places you can find audio visual cables and what they can be used for:
+Here are just a few examples of the places you can find audio and video cords and what they can be used for:

 1. Live performances and events

-During a live performance, such as a concert or festival, it’s crucial that audio visual cables work seamlessly to synchronise audio output with what’s going on on the stage in real-time and on screens.
+During a live performance, such as a concert or festival, it’s crucial that audio cables and video connectors work seamlessly to synchronise sound output with what’s going on on the stage in real-time and on screens.
 Audio and visual output must be immediate and consistent so that issues with lag are avoided.

-High-quality audio visual cables are therefore extremely important for this type of scenario.
-These cables are designed to minimise signal interference (especially if they’ve been custom-built with cable shielding) to deliver an interrupted experience to viewers.
+High-quality audio-visual cables are therefore extremely important for this type of scenario.
+These cables are designed to minimise signal interference (especially if they’ve been custom-built with cable shielding) to deliver an uninterrupted experience to viewers.
 Often, large custom cables are designed to contain multiple individual cables, allowing multiple devices to be controlled via a single cable.
 This means that the venue setup and cleanup processes can be streamlined, given that only a single cable needs to be connected and disconnected.

 2. TV and film

-On TV and film sets, a vast array of audio cables, video cables and hybrid data/power cables need to be used to connect the various pieces of audiovisual equipment on set, including microphones, speakers, cameras, monitors and projectors.
-And during the production and post-production process, audio and images will need to be matched together seamlessly to ensure the quality of the final product.
-With high-quality custom audio visual cables designed specifically for these sets, sounds and images can be aligned much more easily and with greater precision.
+On TV and film sets, a vast array of audio cables, video cables and hybrid data/power cables need to be used to connect microphones, speakers, cameras, monitors and projectors.
+During the production and post-production process, RCA cable outputs, HDMI, and other video connector types are used to align audio and visuals perfectly.
+With high-quality custom audio-visual cables designed specifically for these sets, sounds and images can be matched more easily and with greater precision.

 3. Digital communication and video conferencing

 For both entertainment and professional purposes, digital communication is essential for a wide array of businesses and industries, especially with the prevalence of remote work.
-The audiovisual equipment used in video conferencing and other forms of digital communication must be connected and synchronised with audio visual cables, which must be designed to minimise signal interruptions and lag.
+The audiovisual equipment used in video conferencing and other forms of digital communication must be connected and synchronised with audio cables and video connectors, which must be designed to minimise signal interruptions and lag.

 4. Digital signage and intercom systems

 No matter where you go in the modern world, you’re likely to rely on digital signage to get around or complete tasks more easily.
-For example, digital signage and intercoms are used in public transport to more effectively relay important travel information, and they’re also used in retail settings to advertise products and improve communication between staff and customers.
-Therefore, high-quality audio and visual cables are needed in all of these locations to ensure that all digital signage information is reliable, consistent and up-to-date.
+For example, digital signage and intercoms are used in public transport to relay important travel information, and they’re also used in retail settings to advertise products and improve communication between staff and customers.
+Therefore, high-quality audio and video cords are needed in all these locations to ensure that signage information is reliable, consistent and up to date.

 Types of audio cables and video cables

-With so many potential applications for audio and visual cables, they can come in a huge array of different forms to suit different types of equipment – and this isn’t even considering the endless possibilities that cable customisation can bring.
+With so many potential applications for audio and video cords, they can come in a huge array of different forms to suit different types of equipment – and this isn’t even considering the endless possibilities that cable customisation can bring.

-To help you get a better understanding of what you’re looking for, let’s go through some of the main types of audio cables, video cables, and dual audio/video cables you can find:
+To help you get a better understanding of what you’re looking for, let’s go through some of the main types of audio cables, video connectors, and dual audio/video cables you can find:

 1. TS cables